locustio/locust/docs/testing-other-systems.rst

     Any protocol libraries that you use must be gevent-friendly (use the Python ``socket`` module or some other standard library function like ``subprocess``), or your calls will block the whole Locust process.

     Some C libraries cannot be monkey patched by gevent, but allow for other workarounds.
-For example, if you want to use psycopg2 to performance test PostgreSQL, you'll need `psycogreen <https://github.com/psycopg/psycogreen/>`_.
+For example, if you want to use psycopg2 to performance test PostgreSQL, can use `psycogreen <https://github.com/psycopg/psycogreen/>`_.

 Sample XML-RPC User client
 ============================